Senior Research Associate, MRC Career Development Award Fellow

-- Trajectories of diet, eating behaviours and physical activity over time.
+- Trajectories of diet, eating behaviours and cardiovascular health through adolescence and adulthood.

-- Changes in diet and health behaviours across life transitions, such as leaving home, starting a new job, or starting a family.
+- Changes in diet and related health behaviours across early adulthood life transitions, including leaving home, finishing education, starting employment, and starting a family.

-Eleanor is a member of the Behavioural Epidemiology programme, working closely with Dr Esther van Sluijs and Dr Kirsten Corder, as well as the Dietary Public Health Research programmes.
 Eleanor’s work sits at the intersection of nutritional, behavioural and life-course epidemiology and makes use of advanced statistical methods for longitudinal analysis.
 She holds an MRC Career Development Award.

 Background and experience

-Eleanor began working at CEDAR as a Career Development Fellow in October 2015, conducting longitudinal research on diet and eating behaviours across adolescence and early adulthood.
-Prior to this she worked at RAND Europe, an independent research institute, and in a Westminster-based think-tank, 2020health, conducting policy-focussed research on public health policy and provision of health services.
-Her PhD was in Development Neuroscience, which she completed at the John van Geest Centre for Brain Repair, University of Cambridge.
+Eleanor began working at the MRC Epidemiology Unit as a Career Development Fellow in October 2015, conducting longitudinal research on diet and eating behaviours across adolescence and early adulthood.
+Prior to this she worked at RAND Europe, an independent research institute, conducting research on public health policy and provision of health services.
+Her PhD was in Developmental Neuroscience, which she completed at the John van Geest Centre for Brain Repair, University of Cambridge.